Welcome Farms and Markets

 A: The success of the tour is due in large part to the collaborative nature of our organizational structure.
 Representatives from various organizations make up teams that lead the tour within their county.
-The chairpersons of these teams are listed on the right side of this page.
-The overall tour is guided by a representative of Clemson Extension Agribusiness and the Catawba Farm and Food Coalition and a representative from the Olde English District Tourism Commission.
+The chairpersons of these teams are listed at the bottom of this page.
+The overall tour is led by Will Culler with Clemson Extension Agribusiness.

 Q: How was my county's tour weekend selected?